simplelogica/gintonic-rails/README.md

 ## Installation

-Just this line to your application's Gemfile:
+Just add this line to assets group in your application's Gemfile:

     gem 'gintonic-rails'